rkalendar/PCRpanel/README.md

                      17695..17846,17974..18175,18907..19098,20701..20822,
                      20916..21060,22498..23945)

+## Specifies the coordinates for developing a panel for the entire length:

 Example: Severe acute respiratory syndrome coronavirus 2: https://www.ncbi.nlm.nih.gov/nuccore/MZ410617

 For whole-genome tiling, it is necessary to specify the coordinates for developing a panel for the entire length of the virus genome.

-Insert the following line under the ("FEATURES") in this file:
+Insert the following line under the ("FEATURES") in this the Genbank file:

 ```
 FEATURES             Location/Qualifiers
      Panel           join(1..29842)
 ```

 The target sequence is not limited by the presence of exons, as in the example with the HNF1 gene.
 Anyone can specify any coordinates and any number of them for any target sequence.
-The user can independently specify any coordinates on any sequence, as shown in this example.